consmavr/SpeakAlina/README.md

 # 🎧 SpeakAlina

-_Transcribing stuff made simple_
+This app allows you to upload audio or video files and get transcribed text using OpenAI's Whisper model.

-This app transcribes audio files via a Python backend and a React (Vite) frontend.
-The backend handles transcription, while the frontend provides an interface for users to upload audio and view transcripts.
+It includes a Flask backend and a React (Vite) frontend, served together as one deployable app.

 ---